-The Australian ADHD Professionals Association invites submissions of abstracts for presentation at our 4th Annual Conference – From Bench to Bedside and Beyond.
+Abstract submissions for the 4th Annual AAPDA Conference – From Bench to Bedside and Beyond – have now closed.

 The 4th annual AAPDA Conference will be held from 25 – 26 July 2020 at the Novotel Melbourne on Collins.
 This is a multidisciplinary conference incorporating all disciplines involved in assessment, treatment and research on ADHD.
 Submissions in a wide range of topics are sought, including: